On this page16

 The Shepherd's Flock Grows

-The shepherd boy adapts to his flock's changing needs.
+The shepherd boy adapts to the flock's changing needs.

-That's the genius of Wong Tai Sin.
-He's simultaneously ancient and modern, mystical and practical, divine and deeply human.
+That's the steadiness of Wong Tai Sin.
+He sits in two registers at once — old enough to predate Hong Kong itself, recent enough that people still bring him questions about jobs and rent.
 A shepherd boy who never forgot what it's like to worry about the flock.

 FAQ